 Investment firms and professionals in Delaware must be registered with the Investor Protection Unit of the Delaware Department of Justice.
 This firm has been so registered.
-Registration does not mean this business is being endorsed by the Investor Protection Unit.
+Registration does not mean this business has been approved or reviewed by the Investor Protection Unit.

-To check the registration status of any investment firm or professional in Delaware, or to file a complaint with the Investor Protection Unit, please call (302) 577-8424 or e-mail Investor.Protection@delaware.gov."
+To check the registration status of any investment firm or professional in Delaware, or to file a complaint with the Investor Protection Unit, please call (302)577-8424 or e-mail Investor.Protection@state.de.us."